qmk space cadet plus

 November 22, 2022

-snazy - a snazzy json log viewer
+Snazy - a snazzy json log viewer

 I have been meaning to write an article about tools that I have developed lately to make it easier for my day to day life work.
 Being a so called “Kubernetes cloud native developer” (don’t laugh at the title because I do) I have to watch a log of controller logs.
 Most controller logs output in JSON format which is a nice tool for computers but not straightforward to parse to the eyes of the mere mortals....